 205 Fast Hardener is a medium-viscosity epoxy curing agent.
-It is used in a majority of bonding situations, at lower temperatures, and to produce a rapid cure that develops its physical properties quickly at room temperature.
-When mixed with WEST SYSTEM 105 Resin in a five-part resin to one-part hardener ratio, the cured resin/hardener mixture yields a rigid, high-strength, moisture-resistant solid with excellent bonding and coating properties.
+It is useful in a majority of bonding situations, and at lower temperatures.
+205 Fast Hardener produces a rapid epoxy cure that develops physical properties quickly at room temperature.
+Mix it with WEST SYSTEM 105 Resin in a five-part resin to one-part hardener ratio.
+The resulting cured epoxy is a rigid, high-strength, moisture-resistant solid.
+The combination of 105 Resin/205 Fast Hardener has excellent bonding and coating properties.

 Pot Life at 72F (22C): 9 to 12 minutes

-Cure to a solid state: 6 to 8 hours
+Cures to a solid state: 6 to 8 hours

-Cure to maximum strength: 1 to 4 days
+Cures to maximum strength: 1 to 4 days

 Minimum recommended temperature: 40°F (4°C)